History of Japan: Asuka period (538–710)

 In 645, the Soga clan were overthrown in a coup launched by Prince Naka no Ōe and Fujiwara no Kamatari, the founder of the Fujiwara clan.
 Their government devised and implemented the far-reaching Taika Reforms.
 The Reform began with land reform, based on Confucian ideas and philosophies from China.
 It nationalized all land in Japan, to be distributed equally among cultivators, and ordered the compilation of a household registry as the basis for a new system of taxation.
 The true aim of the reforms was to bring about greater centralization and to enhance the power of the imperial court, which was also based on the governmental structure of China.
 Envoys and students were dispatched to China to learn about Chinese writing, politics, art, and religion.
 After the reforms, the Jinshin War of 672, a bloody conflict between Prince Ōama and his nephew Prince Ōtomo, two rivals to the throne, became a major catalyst for further administrative reforms.
 These reforms culminated with the promulgation of the Taihō Code, which consolidated existing statutes and established the structure of the central government and its subordinate local governments.
 These legal reforms created the ritsuryō state, a system of Chinese-style centralized government that remained in place for half a millennium.

+The Taika Reform in the mid-7th century marked an important step in Japan's process of political centralization and achieved some progress.
+However, the greatest catalyst for accelerating centralization was the devastating defeat by the Chinese Tang dynasty in the Battle of Baekgang in the latter half of the 7th century.
+In response, domestic powers reached a consensus to advance the construction of a national system, leading to a rapid consolidation of centralized power.

 The art of the Asuka period embodies the themes of Buddhist art.
-One of the most famous works is the Buddhist temple of Horyu-ji, commissioned by Prince Shōtoku and completed in 607 CE.
+One of the most famous works is the Buddhist temple of Hōryū-ji, commissioned by Prince Shōtoku and completed in 607 AD.
 It is now the oldest wooden structure in the world.